-Now, the VOA Special English program WORDS AND THEIR STORIES.
+Now, the VOA Learning English program Words and Their Stories.

 Today we talk about proverbs.
 A proverb is a short, well known saying that expresses a common truth or belief.
 Proverbs are found in most cultures and are often very old.

 In American history, Benjamin Franklin was famous for his proverbs.
-Franklin lived in the seventeen hundreds.
+Franklin lived in the 1700s.
 He was a leader of the American Revolution against English rule.
 He was also a scientist, inventor and writer.

 For many years, Franklin published a book called "Poor Richard's Almanac."
 He included many proverbs that he had heard or created.
 Some of them are still used today.
 Like this one: "Early to bed and early to rise makes a man healthy, wealthy and wise."